microsoft/WebTemplateStudio/README.md

 # Web Template Studio
 Web Template Studio (WebTS) is a Visual Studio Code Extension that accelerates the creation of new Web apps using a wizard-based experience.
 The resulting Web application is well-formed, readable code that incorporates cloud services on Azure while implementing proven patterns and best practices.
-Sprinkled throughout the generated code we have links to Docs, Stack Overflow and Blogs to provide useful insights.
+Sprinkled throughout the generated code we have links to Docs to provide useful insights.

 WebTS currently supports the following: